 In May we featured a block of cheese that inspired quite the response.
 Riffing off the name “Monterey Jack,” a company was selling “Monterey Jill”: the same old cheese, but reduced fat.
 It was an excellent example of the way dieting is feminized.

 People — myself included — were pretty stunned to see gendered cheese; who knew this was going to be a thing.
 In fact, Liam sent us an example of gendered string cheese with the exact same theme: there’s string cheese animated by a male character and reduced-fat string cheese animated by a female character.
-Also, they’re surfing; aaaaaand I have no analysis of that.Lisa Wade is a professor at Occidental College.
+Also, they’re surfing; aaaaaand I have no analysis of that.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.